chess-fan/blockhashes-of-ChessCoin/README.md

 * also it's good to find out when the hashes differ when this fork/manipulation/... attempt may have started

 Our goal:
-* over time to make this very github project which you are reading right now "useless" by using another, better approach
+* over time to make this very github project which you are reading right now "obsolete" by using another, better approach
 * but until we add a [new checkpoint](https://github.com/COINFORCHESS/ChessCoin/issues/1) (and that regularly) this project will live on

 # random blockhashes (blocknumber and then hash):